How to Roll Sushi

 Futomaki is great for people learning how to roll sushi.
 It is the most popular form of rolling sushi in Japan.
 It allows the maximum amount of ingredients on the inside of the roll and it brings out the taste of the nori.

-** There are several people in the U.S. that prefer NOT to taste the nori.
-Futomaki can made with the rice on the outside as well.
+There are several people in the U.S. that prefer NOT to taste the nori.
+Futomaki can be made with rice on the outside as well.

 There are two ways to make a Futomaki: Standard and Short.